 2.1 Terms

-Personal data is any information that relates to an identified or identifiable person.
-A person concerned is a person about whom personal data are processed.
+Personal data is any information relating to an identified or identifiable natural person.
+A data subject is a person about whom we process personal data.

 2.2 Legal basis

-We process personal data in accordance with Swiss data protection law such as, in particular, the Federal Data Protection Act (DPA) and the Ordinance to the Federal Data Protection Act (VDSG).
+We process personal data in accordance with Swiss data protection law such as, in particular, the Federal Data Protection Act (Data Protection Act, DPA) and the Data Protection Ordinance (Data Protection Ordinance, DPA).

 We process - if and to the extent that the General Data Protection Regulation (GDPR) is applicable - personal data in accordance with at least one of the following legal bases: